talevi83/CMDTermWhatsappControl/README.md

 - Restricted commands flag - restrict to using only the commands that are preset in the program.
 - The program is sending manual at starting (if not send "CMD: manual").
 - Built using Maven — no need to manually install ChromeDriver.
+- Secure password handling for sudo commands on macOS with optional encrypted storage.

 ---